HRV and Meditation

 The Meditation-HRV Connection

-Acute effects (during and immediately after): - Shift toward parasympathetic dominance - Decreased heart rate - Increased HRV within minutes - Reduced stress hormone levels
+Acute effects (during and immediately after): - Your nervous system shifts toward parasympathetic dominance - Heart rate drops - HRV increases within minutes - Stress hormone levels fall

-Chronic effects (with regular practice): - Higher baseline HRV over time - Improved stress resilience - Better emotional regulation - Enhanced recovery capacity
+Chronic effects (with regular practice): - Higher baseline HRV over weeks and months - Stronger stress resilience - Better emotional regulation - Faster recovery from training and life demands

-You can see both effects in your HRV data with consistent tracking.
+You can see both effects in your HRV data with consistent tracking—the immediate bump after a session and, over time, an upward drift in your baseline.

 Types of Meditation and Their Effects